Lisx5JP/aloe-records/content/contact.md

 ---
 # Contact

-For demos, we prefer to invite artists and not accepting demos at this time, thanks.
+For demos, Please note: at this point Aloe Records is not accepting demo materials and other proposals for future releases, thank you for your kind understanding.

-For purchases, digital versions/single physical publications are available on bandcamp.
+For purchases, digital versions/single physical publications are available on Bandcamp.
 For more volume of physical publications, or if you wish to support us, please feel free to contact us.

 Email: aloerecordss@gmail.com